© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 New Weir Roman site is a scheduled monument protected by Historic England under reference 1005273.
 View the official record →

-New Weir Roman site is a Roman settlement and industrial complex located in Herefordshire, England.
+New Weir is a Roman site in Herefordshire situated in the landscape of the Welsh Marches.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005273.

 New Weir Roman site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005273.